 The same is true here, Frazetta is better than Vallejo.
 And I mean this much better: Frazetta is an artist, Vallejo really isn’t, not in the same way.
 There are some concretes, and by comparing similar paintings side by side I think we can come to grips with this.
 Let’s start with a classic action scene… as seen realized by both painters:

 The below paintings are another fine example of who is who between the two painters.
-As you can see in Vallejo’s painting, that “dude” was once again some guy he picked up in a gym, or some guy he ran into at the mall shopping for specialty vitamins.
+As you can see in Vallejo’s painting, that “dude” (as Tom Hart noted) “has no interest in that Cerberus,” no, Tom, he is far too obsessed with his pecs.
+Once again he’s just some guy Vallejo picked up in a gym, or some guy he ran into at the mall shopping for specialty vitamins.
 And THAT is all he is.
 Not so with Frazetta, that woman, too is facing down ferocious canine jaws, and again… she is fighting for her life!
 For her life and the life of her child.
 The strain is palpable, LOOK at her thighs, the backs of her knees!
 And somehow, with Frazetta, you know she is going to be alright–see that… THAT right there, that is what makes Frazetta a master.
 Notice that I started building a narrative around the painting, but NOT for Vallejo’s painting.
 Sure, one might “argue” that Vallejo’s painting and his Cerberus are “bad-ass,” but that’s not a narrative.
 There is NO narrative to the Vallejo painting.
 None, it is stripped of urgency, of power, of even the dignity of being a half-assed daydream.
 I mean, when I look at that woman I can smell the panic and determination, when I look at that guy I can smell the sporty deodorant.

 The below painting of the encounter with a serpent is another fine example.
 I’m not going to repeat my rant against Vallejo, as everything I said before applies to the painting below… but I will repeat one thing: those people are NOT in a life and death moment.
 Not so in Frazetta’s painting, just look at the strain, the muscles in the back!
 They may be fanciful, but the narrative quality is incredible, you can feel the tension in your own back by looking, and though the snake’s head is not as “fantastic” as the Vallejo head… everything else about Frazetta’s serpent is far more spectacular.